adamamyl/blog.amyl.org.uk/_posts/2015-12-22-letsencrypt-part1.md

 It'd be nice if there were a curses interface for revocation.

 ### No wildcard support (yet)
- - but see below…
+But see below…

 ### Defining the 'master' certificate
 Let's say you're mitigating against the wildcard lack-of-support; and you want to have various sites on the same cert; no problem, except you might want to use the root domain, not a subdomain as the main factor here; I found a two-step approach works here:

- - create using apex and www (e.g. `no2id.net` and `www.no2id.net`)
+ 1. Create using apex and www (e.g. `no2id.net` and `www.no2id.net`)
- - when that's done, re-run and extend the certificate to include others (`newsblog.wp.no2id.net`, `wp.no2id.net`, `pressreleases.wp.no2id.net`); but note, if you **don't want** punters to see you have a cert for `admin.no2id.net` don't include that; of course, security through obscurity is not especially useful; YMMV.
+ 1. When that's done, re-run and extend the certificate to include others (`newsblog.wp.no2id.net`, `wp.no2id.net`, `pressreleases.wp.no2id.net`); but note, if you **don't want** punters to see you have a cert for `admin.no2id.net` don't include that; of course, security through obscurity is not especially useful; YMMV.
 Create an extra cert (but note ratelimit) for say dev and administrative things.